llaske/sugarizer/README.md

 **Server API**

-Sugarizer Server expose a REST API used by clients to handle collaboration.
+Sugarizer Server exposes a REST API used by clients to handle collaboration.

 	// Activities API
 	[GET]    /api/activities